EnzzoCaaue/cloak/README.md

 It is made using [Pigo](https://github.com/Raggaer/Pigo) web-framework

+# Commands

+Cloaka support console commnads (handy for development) such as

+- template reload

 # Compatible OT distributions

 Cloaka is only compatible with [The Forgotten Server](https://github.com/otland/forgottenserver).
 Cloaka only supports its newer version 1.0 or greater.